 Manufactured in the United States by Meda Pharmaceuticals, Soma is the brand name for the muscle relaxant medication carisoprodol.
 Its claim to fame, as well as the cause of its notoriety, is its ability to amplify the effect of pain relievers prescribed with it.
 It requires a prescription from a registered doctor.

 Doctors prescribe Soma to patients suffering from back pain to handle their muscle spasms.
-Doctors have also prescribed Soma historically to allow them to prescribe lower dosages for pain relievers.
+Doctors have also prescribed Soma historically as a combination drug to allow them to prescribe lower dosages for pain relievers such as hydrocodone, codeine and oxycodone.
 These lower dosages are less habit-forming, but they might not be as effective in handling pain.
 Doctors prescribe Soma with these low dosage pain relievers because Soma has a proven ability to boost the pain relievers' effect.
-Physicians historically prescribed Soma and pain reliever combinations to lower the probability the patient will get hooked on the pain medication while ensuring that the patient's muscle spasms and pain are taken care of.
 As described more fully below, Somas' ability to amplify pain medication's effects was abused and led to Soma being reclassified by the US Drug Enforcement Agency as a Schedule IV drug.

 Physicians usually prescribe 350 mg of Soma for typical back spasms.
 It is a fast-acting compound that can produce results in as little as 30 minutes.
 As for how long it provides relief, effective duration range from as short as a couple of hours to as long as six hours after ingestion.